 You may have more than one student loan, or may have both private and federal student loans.
 The following may assist you in compiling and tracking your loan information and planning for repayment of your loans:

-Keep copies of your student loan papers.
+Keep paper or electronic copies of your student loan papers.
 It is important to keep track of the lender, loan servicer, balance, and repayment status for each of your student loans.
 These details help determine your loan repayment and other program options.